 2.1.1.
-Comparative Advantage Theory
+Comparative Advantage Theory - David Ricardo (1817)

-Originating from the Ricardo model, the comparative advantage theory asserts that each country should specialize in industries where they have lower production opportunity costs, thereby optimizing welfare through international trade.
-In the context of globalization and deep integration, this theory is expanded to include not only productivity factors but also institutional factors, investment environment and international commitments.
-For Vietnam - a country with strengths in labor-intensive industries - taking advantage of comparative advantages associated with trade agreements (FTA, CPTPP, EVFTA, etc.) is the key to maintaining export growth and minimizing risks from new trade barriers imposed by major countries such as the United States.
+Ricardo's comparative advantage theory9 posits that each country should specialize in industries with lower opportunity costs to maximize welfare through international trade.
+In the era of deep integration, this theory has been extended to include institutional factors, investment environment, and international commitments.

+Application in this research: For Vietnam - an economy with strengths in labor-intensive industries - leveraging comparative advantages combined with FTAs (CPTPP, EVFTA) is critical to sustain export growth and mitigate risks from US tariff barriers.

+Expected contribution: Applying this theory provides a framework to evaluate how Vietnam can optimize sectoral advantages and FTA policies to offset the negative effects of US protectionist measures.

 2.1.2.
-Trade Risk Diversification Theory
+Trade Risk Diversification Theory - Albert O. Hirschman (1945)

-According to this theory, over-reliance on one or a few key trading partners will make the economy vulnerable to policy shocks, especially in the context of increasingly strong protectionism.
-Diversifying export markets and supply chains is considered an effective response strategy to spread risks and enhance trade resilience.
-This theory is the foundation for assessing the role of FTAs in expanding market space for Vietnam, thereby reducing dependence on the US market.
+Hirschman10 emphasized that over-reliance on one or a few key trading partners exposes economies to policy shocks.
+Diversifying export markets and supply chains is a core strategy to spread risks and enhance trade resilience.